tomka88/neighborhood-map-udacity/README.md

 	Click [here](https://nodejs.org/en/download/package-manager/#osx) for more info
 	`brew install node`

+2. Install bower with: `npm install -g bower` command.

+3. Run `bower install bootstrap` in the terminal.
+This will pull all Bootstrap related files and will create the bower_components folder.

-2. Pull all the dependendcies from the package.json by running:
+4. Pull all the dependendcies from the package.json by running:
 	`npm install`

-3. Gulp is used for minifying the JS files in the `dist` folder and creating the CSS file from SASS.
+5. Gulp is used for minifying the JS files in the `dist` folder and creating the CSS file from SASS.
 Run gulp in the terminal:
 	`gulp`

-4. Gulp creates the a minified js file in the [dist](dist/all.min.js) folder for the project.
+6. Gulp creates the a minified js file in the [dist](dist/all.min.js) folder for the project.

-5. Open [index.html](app/index.html) in your browser.
+7. Open [index.html](app/index.html) in your browser.

 ### References: